Piecewise Constant Hazard Estimation with the Fused Lasso: Simulation study

 \item The lower three panels show that many estimated jumps are located fairly close to the two true change points at $t=0.2$ and $t=0.6$.
 However, most of these jumps are substantially smaller in size than the true jumps (indicated by the two red dots).
 The reason is that the lasso often uses several smaller jumps in quick succession to reconstruct the true jumps at $t=0.2$ and $t=0.6$.

 \item Some of the fused lasso estimates have additional spurious jumps quite distant from the true change points $t=0.2$ and $t=0.6$.
 These jumps, however, tend to be comparatively small.
-(See also the plots for Scenarios A1 and B1 which give an even better illustration of this point.)
+(See also the plots for the scenarios with the hazard $\haz_{[1]}$ which give an even better illustration of this point.)

-\end{enumerate} Having summarized the main simulation results for Scenario A2, we now briefly comment on the findings for the other scenarios.
-Scenario B2 differs from A2 only by incorporating covariates.
-The results for Scenario B2 in Figure \ref{fig:settingB2} are very similar to those for A2 even though somewhat less precise.
-This is not surprising because the estimation of the parameter vector $\bs{\beta}$ produces additional approximation error, which gets reflected in somewhat less precise estimation results.
-The results for Scenarios A1/B1 (depicted in Figures \ref{fig:settingA1} and \ref{fig:settingB1}) are qualitatively very similar to those for Scenarios A2/B2.
-In particular, the main points of our discussion apply to Scenarios A1/B1 equally well as to Scenarios A2/B2.
+\end{enumerate} Having summarized the main simulation results for Scenario S$_0$[2], we now briefly comment on the findings for the other two scenarios with the hazard $\haz_{[2]}$ (i.e., Scenarios S$_2$[2] and S$_{100}$[2]), which differ from S$_0$[2] only by incorporating covariates.
+The results for S$_2$[2] and S$_{100}$[2] in Figures \ref{fig:settingS22} and \ref{fig:settingS1002} are very similar to those for S$_0$[2] even though somewhat less precise.
+This is not surprising as the estimation of the parameter vector $\bs{\beta}$ produces additional approximation error, which gets reflected in somewhat less precise estimation results.
+It is worth noting that the results for the higher-dimensional Scenario S$_{100}$[2] are comparable to those for the low-dimensional Scenario S$_2$[2], despite the substantially larger number of covariates.
+This indicates that, in the setting at hand, the penalized partial likelihood estimator is able to recover the parameter vector $\bs{\beta}$ with sufficient accuracy, so that the increased dimensionality has only a minor impact on the estimation of the hazard function.
+The results for the scenarios with the hazard $\haz_{[1]}$ (i.e., Scenarios S$_0$[1], S$_2$[1] and S$_{100}$[1] depicted in Figures \ref{fig:settingS01}, \ref{fig:settingS21} and \ref{fig:settingS1001}) are qualitatively very similar to those for the scenarios with the hazard $\haz_{[2]}$ (i.e., Scenarios S$_0$[2], S$_2$[2] and S$_{100}$[2]).
+In particular, the main points of our discussion apply to the scenarios with the hazard $\haz_{[1]}$ as well.